Electric-Coin-Company/zashi-android/docs/CI.md

 * `FIREBASE_TEST_LAB_SERVICE_ACCOUNT` - Email address of Firebase Test Lab service account.
 * `FIREBASE_TEST_LAB_WORKLOAD_IDENTITY_PROVIDER` - Workload identity provider to generate temporary service account key.

 The Pull Request workflow supports testing of the app and libraries with both Emulator.wtf and Firebase Test Lab.
-By default Emulator.wtf is used for library instrumentation tests, while Firebase Test Lab is used for a robo test.
+By default, Emulator.wtf is used for library instrumentation tests, while Firebase Test Lab is used for a robo test.

 To configure Firebase Test Lab, you'll need to enable the necessary Google Cloud APIs to enable automated access to Firebase Test Lab.
 * Configure Firebase Test Lab.
 Google has [documentation for Jenkins](https://firebase.google.com/docs/test-lab/android/continuous).
 Although we're using GitHub Actions, the initial requirements are the same.